grothedev/lapigen/README.md

     2. replaces and inserts the appropriate text in those files
     3. uses template files, such as "Controller.template.php" to copy into the project, rename, and replace the variables with the correct values, such as model or field
     4. leaves "//TODO" comments where developer must pick up
+    5. if using user authentication, need "laravel/ui" package

 Name ideas: